 As digital health technologies develop at an increasing pace, we've worked with partners to develop standards that ensure new technologies are clinically effective and offer economic value.

-The evidence standards framework is made up of 2 sections:
+The evidence standards framework for digital health technologies is made up of effectiveness standards and economic impact standards.

 The aim of the standards

-- about the standards of evidence they will be expected to produce for different types of digital technologies.
+- Provide advice to digital health innovators about how the NHS makes decisions, and the standards of evidence they will be expected to produce for different types of digital health technologies.

-- by making it more dynamic and value driven, with a focus on offering real value to patients.
+- Improve the approach to developing and commissioning digital health technologies by making it more dynamic and value driven, with a focus on offering real value to patients.